 Rounds of developmental (structural) and line (stylistic) editing to help you reach that final draft.

 An assessment of the publishable quality of your writing and suggestions for potential areas of improvement.

 As a writer, working with you has been the best thing that’s happened to me […] I want to add my relief and happiness that you ‘got’ what I was trying to do; you didn’t just edit the words; you understood the concepts and your feedback helped me to tighten everything up and make it so much better, both in terms of subtext and style.

 I’ve edited 100+ manuscripts since becoming an editor in 2011, working with both self-publishing authors and publishing houses.
 Here are just a handful of books I’ve worked on.
 For each, I’ve either provided creative guidance or sentence-level editing (or both).

-I’ve worked with Sophie on two full-length novels.
+I’ve worked with Sophie on three full-length novels.
 She tries to maintain the author’s voice as much as possible and has a great eye for detail – she’s not afraid of pushing you to make the best of your writing.
 I really don’t know where I’d be without her guidance in shaping my stories, or sharpening up those rough edges!

 No, I’m afraid not.
 You’ll need to work with a literary agent for that.

 Absolutely.
 Just ask your publisher if I can be your editor.
 It’s common for authors to ask for a particular editor that they like.
 (And congratulations on the book deal!)

 I’d rather you didn’t – not because I don’t want to talk to you, but because it’s likely I’ll be immersed in another person’s manuscript.
 Plus, I think it’s much more useful to have a written record of our conversation to refer to, so email is always best.